Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Particle scattering and transport

 It is also noteworthy that the energy change term is positive for the case of a constant radial solar wind speed.
 So, all charged particles {\em lose energy} in the adiabatically expanding solar wind!''

-[H-II:9.3.7] ``The\indexit{transport equation| Parker's}\indexit{Parker transport equation} resulting\indexit{cosmic rays| transport equation} superposition of the terms that we have discussed above, lead to the cosmic-ray transport equation.
+\ors[II:9.3.7] ``The\indexit{transport equation!Parker's}\indexit{Parker!transport equation} resulting\indexit{cosmic ray!transport equation} superposition of the terms that we have discussed above, lead to the cosmic-ray transport equation.
 It is given by

 [(which is very nearly the diffusion version of the collisionless Boltzmann equation of Eq.~\ref{eq:boltzmanndiffusion}, but with $D_{ij}=0$).]
 Note that we have written the diffusion coefficient $\kappa_{ij}$ in its full tensor form [\ldots]